ACCESS-NRI/access-hive.org.au/docs/community_resources/workshops_events_archive/access_workshop_2023/training_materials.md

 ## Cloning the GitHub repository

-For the training on Intake, ILAMB and ESMValTool, you will need to clone the [ACCESS-NRI 2023 workshop training Github repo](https://github.com/ACCESS-NRI/workshop-training-2023) to _Gadi_ as follows:
+For the training on Intake, ILAMB and ESMValTool, you will need to clone the [ACCESS-NRI 2023 workshop training GitHub repo](https://github.com/ACCESS-NRI/workshop-training-2023) to _Gadi_ as follows:

 1. Log in to _Gadi_
    ```